Ed94/gencpp/docs/Readme.md

 def_global_body( 3, ht_entry, array_ht_entry, hashtable );
 ```

-If a more incremental approach is desired for the body ASTs, `Code def_body( CodeT type )` can be used to create an empty body.
+If a more incremental approach is desired for the body ASTs, `Code def_body( CodeT type )` can be used to create an empty bodyss
 When the members have been populated use: `code_validate_body` to verify that the members are valid entires for that type.

 ### Parse construction